Kanchenjunga BC to Makalu BC GHT

 Camping

-From camp, we walk on a stone path and then after 15 minutes, we cross a stream (sometimes there is a bridge other times not).
+We continue walking on a stone path and then after 15 minutes, we cross a stream (sometimes there is a bridge other times not).
 We continue walking along a good stone-laid path going gradually up for about 1 ½ hours.
 Then the stone path ends and it is a steeper climb up a ridge with various false ‘summits’ and into a hanging valley.
-From here you see a blue wooden hut but this is not camp.
+From here you see a blue wooden hut but this is not the camp.
 After crossing a river on a bridge follow the flat valley with yaks grazing to a trail that leads up to a high ridge (approximately 100m).
 Our camp is about 20 minutes from the ridge.

 Walking 10km (8 hours)